alan-turing-institute/census2021-backbrief/deliverables/report.md

 To get the recall up to 97.75% using purely automated methods, an extra $62\,898$ of the 2011 Gold Standard matches would therefore need to be found ($64\,527$ - $1\,629$).
 Could we get closer to meeting the recall requirement by relaxing the match threshold for probabilistic record linkage, allowing for some loss precision via false positives?
 Figure \ref{figure1}. suggests that this is not possible.
 The recall remains below 99.75% even when the probabilistic match threshold is lowered beyond the point that the precision requirement of 99.9% is no longer met.

 We can also evaluate the performance of the *Pre-search* algorithm, given the numbers of additional 2011 Gold Standard matches that it presents as candidates when applied to the records assigned by prior automated methods (*Fellegi-Sunter* and household-associative).
-Table 5 suggests that up to 91.971% of matches will be found when clerical matchers are presented with a single highest scoring possible match to decide on and Table 6 shows up to 92.155% will be found when they are able to choose from the top 20.
+To do this, we assume that all the decisions sent to clerical resolution (before *Pre-search*) are made correctly as per the Gold Standard (see Table 5).
+Table 6 and Table 7 show the number of further matches that can be found when clerical matchers are presented with a single highest scoring possible match to decide on and when they are able to choose from the top 20.
+The recall values given these considerations are summarised in the following list:

-Since the recall threshold has not yet been met, these methods cannot yet eliminate clerical searching, even when clerical resolution is used in tandem with the *Pre-search* algorithm.
+1. Clerical Resolution: X% (see Table 5)
+2. *Pre-search* (top candidate only): 99.397% (see Table 6)
+2. *Pre-search* (top 20 candidates): 99.596% (see Table 7)

+These results show that whilst clerical resolution is clearly still necessary to find many matches, ONS are close to eliminating the need for clerical searching with only $994$ ($2\,623$ - $1\,629$) additional Gold Standard matches to be found in order show that current methods are good enough to meet the precision and recall requirements on 2011 data.

 Future methods developed in advance of the 2021 deadline can be evaluated in a similar manner and the best performing methods should be selected for use in 2021 (see *Next Steps*).
 In the next section of the document, record linkage methods that are as yet untested by ONS are discussed.

 -------------------------------------------------------------------------------------------